matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ## Other considered solutions

-Ideally identity servers would never receive plain-text addresses, however it is necessary for the identity server to send an email/sms message during a bind, as it cannot trust a homeserver to do so as the homeserver may be lying.
+Ideally identity servers would never receive plain-text addresses, however it is necessary for the identity server to send email/sms messages during a bind, as it cannot trust a homeserver to do so as the homeserver may be lying.
 Additionally, only storing 3pid hashes at rest instead of the plain-text versions is impractical if the hashing algorithm ever needs to be changed.